-The NI-488.2 software is installed every time you start or restart your Macintosh.
-The NI-488.2 software displays the National Instruments icon momentarily in the lower left corner of the screen to indicate that the software is being installed.
-If the National Instruments icon does not appear on your screen, repeat the software installation procedure.
+The NI-488.2 driver is installed every time you start or restart your Macintosh.
+The NI-488.2 software displays the National Instruments icon momentarily in the lower left corner of the screen to indicate that the driver is being installed.
+If the National Instruments icon does not appear on your screen, repeat the installation procedure before you proceed to the next chapter, Installation Verification.